satindercj/mba751-final-project/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

+## Live Demo

+Click on this link for Live Demo: https://mba751-final-project.web.app/

 ## Available Scripts

 In the project directory, you can run: